heroqu/rsync-backup-osx/README.md

 0 12 1 * * $SCRPT -t monthly $SRC $DEST
 $
 ```
-What is says is that:
+What it says is is that:
 - we want to do backups at 3 different schedules
 - each of these schedules will backup whole root file system (SRC="/")
 - each of these schedules will put backups to the same base destination directory "/Volumes/BK_DISK/full_backups"